3dreamengine/3DreamEngine/README.md

 Dream.init() has to be called after changing.
 ```
 --uses a second render step and a set of canvases to perform an order independent average alpha
+--note that this blend mode is by far more slow than the other modes
+--if you do not have alpha components, use dither or disabled
 --this also allows refractions, if enabled
 dream.alphaBlendMode = "average"